 If you’re looking to dive with tigers sharks.
 If your looking to dive in the Bahamas.
 Plus, if you’re looking to also dive from a liveaboard boat:’ Then a Bahamas tiger shark diving liveaboard is the perfect solution.

 Probably one of the best liveaboard boats in the Bahamas is The Bahamas Aggressor.
-This is a 30 metre (100 feet) mono-hulled boat.
+The Bahamas Aggressor is a 30 metre (100 feet) mono-hulled boat.
 The maximum number of guests is 14.
-So you'll not be over crowded.
+So you’ll not be over crowded.
 Plus more importantly, it includes the infamous Bahamas Tiger Beach dive in its itinerary.

 The tiger shark is one of the biggest sharks, growing up to 5.5 metres (18 feet).
 Its unmistakable tiger-like markings along is flanks make it stand out from all the other sharks.